alinex/node-validator/doc/internal/architecture.md

     return Promise.resolve()
   }
 ```

+The descriptor returns simple markdown and need a newline as last character to format
+nicely as text if multiple messages are collected.

 And at last close the class and export it.
 To make it available it has to be
 re-exported in `src/index.js`